nickvence/nickvence.github.io/pages/madness.rst

     +----------------+----------------+

-As a practical example, suppose you are interested in modeling three dimensional (3D) water waves on finite element grid.
-Now suppose you need to include the interaction of the large ocean waves with the small waves of an outboard motor; this is a problem with multiple length scales.
+As a practical example, suppose you are interested in modeling three dimensional (3D) water waves on a finite element grid.
+DEFINE BOX as ELEMENT Now suppose you need to include the interaction of the large ocean waves with the small waves of an outboard motor; this is a problem with multiple length scales.
-Large waves require a large simulation volume, and small waves require small boxes.
+Large waves require a large total simulation volume, while small waves require a tiny volume units.
-This combination uses lots of boxes, lots of memory, and will scale poorly when increasing the resolution.
+This combination uses lots of memory, and will scale poorly when increasing the resolution.
 The memory footprint is proportional to the total number of boxes or elements :math:`N_{total}`, for

 \\[\\text{Memory size} = O(N_{side}^3). \\]

-A high-dimension, high-resolution problem is the weakness of the finite element method.
+A high-dimensional, high-resolution problem is the weakness of the finite element method.
-When possible, it is advantagous to use the fewest number of dimensions that adequately capture the phenomena.
+When possible, it is advantagous to use the fewest number of dimensions that adequately capture the phenomenon.
 For instance, given a spherically symmetric electron cloud in the presence of a linearly-polarized electric field, cylindrical symmetry is imposed on the system.
-This makes a 2D simulation is sufficient; however, an elliptically-polarized laser, however, breaks the cylindrical symmetry requiring a 3D simulation.
+This makes a 2D simulation is sufficient; an elliptically-polarized laser, however, breaks the cylindrical symmetry requiring a 3D simulation.

 1D and most 2D problems can be solved on personal computers; however, when increasing complexity outpaces the abilities of a personal computer, small workstations (or cloud computing) are the next solution.
-These have a handful of processors (with dozens of computing cores) and can be built with over 100 GB of shared memory.
-In shared memory computers, memory size (or processing power) is the bottlneck.
+These use multiple of processors (with dozens of computing cores) and can be built with over 100 GB of shared memory.
+In shared memory computers, memory size (or processing power) is the bottleneck.
-However, some simulations (supernova, weather, molecular dynamics, etc.) require the largest computers that use distributed memory.
+However, some simulations (supernova, weather, molecular dynamics, etc.) require the largest computers, and these use distributed memory.
 In these systems, interprocessor communication becomes the bottleneck.
-While supercomputers will always be improving bus speed, fiber optic gates, interconnects, network topology, and routing algorithms; users must create code to take advantage of these technologies.
+While supercomputers will always be improving bus speeds, fiber optic interconnects, network topology, and routing algorithms; users must create code to take advantage of these technologies.